zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/7/_index.md

 #### Increment the webserver cookbook's version

-Also increment the `webserver` cookbook's version, similar to what you did for the `audit` cookbook.
+Increment the `webserver` cookbook's version, similar to what you did for the `audit` cookbook.

 Modify your `webserver` cookbook's <code class="file-path">metadata.rb</code> file like this.